The policy over the issuing of visas is a key component of new immigration laws that are being debated in Congress.

 Greuel worked for the U.S. Department of Housing and Urban Development during the Clinton Administration.
 Following the endorsement, a poll from USC and the Los Angeles Times found more than half of voters would be inclined to vote for a candidate supported by Clinton.
 The most recent USC/Los Angeles Times poll found 3 percent of Greuel supporters identified the Clinton endorsement as the main reason to vote for her.

 It's the final day of the mayoral campaign for Wendy Greuel and Eric Garcetti.

 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, public meetings and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Thursday, May 16, and here is what's happening in Los Angeles:
+Today is Monday, May 20, and here is what's happening in Los Angeles:

 In Rick Orlov's Tipoff column, Mayor Antonio Villaraigosa heads to China -- having just returned from Dubai, and City Hall prepares for a mayoral transition.

 Los Angeles Times writer Jim Newton says the office of mayor will enlarge its next occupant -- Eric Garcetti or Wendy Greuel.
 "Garcetti would, I think, be a more creative and daring leader, willing to try new things in areas such as technology and community organization.
 Greuel would be a more reliable mayor, a solid, dependable steward of the government and a determined advocate for residents," he writes.

 Kevin de León (D-LA) chairs the State Senate Appropriations Committee.